- What is additional living expenses coverage?

 Fortunately, insurance companies generally reimburse for expenses as they are incurred, so you don't have to wait to receive a lump-sum check at the end of the process.

-Keep meticulous records of every expenditure, and save all your receipts.
-Get a waterproof, zippered pouch to keep them together.
+Keep meticulous records of every expenditure and save all your receipts in a waterproof, zippered pouch.

 "Without receipts, you don't get payment," Bach says.

-How to make additional living expense (ALE) coverage claims
+How to file additional living expenses coverage claims

 If your home is damaged to the point where you can no longer live in it, call your insurance company promptly.

-"It's critical that one of your first calls after evacuating or suffering a loss is to your insurance carrier," Walker says.
+"One of your first calls after evacuating or suffering a loss must be to your insurance carrier," Walker says.

-You should document your discussions -- from the first time you call your insurance company to verify your ALE coverage.
-Grab a notebook or put your notes in your cellphone and jot down who you talked to, the date, the time and the details you discussed.
-Documentation can be critical to having a smooth claim process.
+Document your discussions—from the first time you call your insurance company to verify your ALE coverage.
+Grab a notebook or your notes app – jot down who you talked to, the date, the time, and the details you discussed.
+Documentation is critical to a smooth claim process.

 An agent or representative will help you better understand what your insurance covers under ALE and the step-by-step process for filing your claim.

-Your insurer also can help you find temporary housing and explain the reimbursement options that are available to you.
+Your insurer can also help you find temporary housing and explain the reimbursement options available to you.

 "ALE is typically a separate insurance check from your home repair or personal contents claim payment," Walker says.

-When can you make a claim on your additional living expenses coverage?
+When can you claim your additional living expenses coverage?

-ALE claims can only be filed when you're forced from your home due to a covered peril or evacuation order.
+ALE claims can only be filed when forced from your home due to a covered peril or evacuation order.
 You can't file a claim if you move out while renovations are being done voluntarily, nor will it pay if the damage is due to an excluded peril like flooding.
+You also probably can't file an ALE claim for a vacant house when an event happened, like if a hurricane damaged a vacation home in the off-season.

 Home insurance FAQs